Background pattern

 If you forget to take Nebivolol ratiopharm

 If you forget to take a dose of nebivolol, but remember shortly after when you should have taken it, take the daily dose as usual.
-However, if a lot of time has passed (several hours), so that you are close to the next dose, skip the missed dose and take the next scheduled dose at the usual time.
+However, if a lot of time has passed (several hours), so that it is close to the next dose, skip the missed dose and take the next scheduled dose at the usual time.
 Do not take a double dose.
-However, you should try to avoid repeated missed doses of the medication.
+However, you should try to avoid repeatedly forgetting to take your medication.

 Always consult your doctor before stopping treatment with Nebivolol ratiopharm, whether you are taking it for high blood pressure or chronic heart failure.

-You should not stop treatment abruptly, as this could temporarily worsen your heart failure.
-If it is necessary to stop treatment for chronic heart failure, the daily dose should be gradually reduced, starting by halving the dose, at intervals of one week.
+Do not stop treatment abruptly, as this could temporarily worsen your heart failure.
+If it is necessary to stop treatment for chronic heart failure, the daily dose should be gradually decreased, starting by halving the dose, at intervals of one week.

 If you have any other questions about the use of this medication, ask your doctor or pharmacist.

-Whennebivololis used for the treatment of high blood pressure, the possible side effects are:
+When nebivolol is used to treat high blood pressure, the possible side effects are:

 Frequent side effects (may affect up to 1 in 10 people)